hexagun123/tally/README.md

 > below are the updates

-**UPDATED** on 20/3/2025
-Created a simple backup which allows for further expansion without accidentally deleting my own streak.
-It should be store 1 directory away from the folder created

-Additionally, created a way to modify the task created and a better UI for the status screen.

 _**UPDATED** on 20/3/2025_
 Created a simple backup which allows for further expansion without accidentally deleting my own streak.
 It should be store 1 directory away from the folder created